-adults and the elderly, Gwynn said they remain at risk for long-term health effects from infection.
-In February, the CDC found that 75% of all chil-dren and adolescents in the United States had evidence of a previous infection, with about one- third be-coming newly infected since December 2021 dur-ing the omicron wave.
-Florida's health department reports that finding transportation to take them to an appoint-And though many par-ents can also turn to com-munity health centers and pharmacies that carry the vaccines, most pharmacies will not vaccinate children vaccines for 5- to 11-year-olds in November 2021, when demand initially rose but then dropped two
+Gwynn said they remain at risk for long-term health effects from infection.

+In February, the CDC found that 75% of all children and adolescents in the United States had evidence of a previous infection, with about one-third becoming newly infected since December 2021 during the omicron wave.
+Florida's health department reports that vaccines for 5- to 11-year-olds in November 2021, when demand initially rose but then dropped two

-Florida's health department reports that about 193,000, or nearly 17% of the more than 1.1 million children younger than 5 in Florida, have tested positive for CO-VID-19 during the pandem-ic, including an estimated 2,800 cases confirmed the week ended June 16.
-Possibly the best barom-eter for forecasting de-mand will be the rollout of vaccines for 5 to 11-vear-
+Florida's health department reports that adout 193,000, or nearly 17% of the more than 1.1 million children younger than 5 in Florida, have tested positive for CO-VID-19 during the pandemic, including an estimated 2,800 cases confirmed the week ended June 16.
+Possibly the best barometer for forceasting demand will be the rollout of vaccines for 5 to 11-vear-5 to 11-vear-5 to 11-vear-6.

-MIXED FEELINGS The Biden adminis-tration has said 10 million does are available for distribution to states and healthcare providers, but only 2.5 million doess of the Pf2er-BioNTech vac-cine and 1.3 million doess of the Moderma vaccine have been ordered to date.
-On Thursday, the White House's COVID-19 Re-soonse Coordinator.
-Dr. but then dropped two weeks later.
-More than seven months after the authorization for 5- to 11-year-olds to be vaccinated, about 24%, or 1 in 4 of the nearly 1.7 mil-lion Florida kids in that age group, have received at least one dose of vaccine, more direct to the health according to the health department.
-Nationally tionally, the Ashish Jha, said more than figure is nearly 30%.

-ONE COUPLE'S MAJOR PRECAUTIONS MAJOR PRECAUTIONS In South Florida, some parents jumped at the chance to vaccinate their young children.
-For them, the newly approved vac-cines are the beginning of the end of more than two years of precautions and concern about their bables, roddlare and variables. toddlers and preschool children who were the last Americans to be afforded rized the shots, according to an April 2022 survey by the Kaiser Family Founda-tion, a nonprofit group that analyzes national health
+but then dropped two

+weeks latter.

+More than seven months

+after the authorization for

+5- to 11-year-olds to be

+vaccinated, about 24%, or 1

+in 4 of the nearly 1.7 million Florida kids in that age

+group, have received at

+least one dose of vaccine, according to the health department.
+Nationally tionally, the figure is nearly 30%.

+ONE COUPLE'S MAJOR PRECAUTIONS

+MAJOR PRECAUTIONS

+In South Florida, some

+parents jumped at the

+chance to vaccinate their

+young children.
+For them,

+the newly approved vaccines are the beginning of

+the end of more than two

+years of precautions and

+concern about their babies,

+toddlare and verschool. toddlers and preschool children who were the last Americans to be afforded